 (Revised October 2017)

 Challenge is open to all members who attend camp.
-Sparks and Brownies please do challenges #1 – 8, Guides and older challenges #1 – 10.
+Sparks and Embers please do challenges #1 – 8, Guides and older challenges #1 – 10.

 Sleep for two consecutive nights at either cabin.

 Find out how long Girl Guides of Canada – Guides du Canada has owned Milne’s Landing Camp.
 What is different about the clothing the Leaders ore then and the clothing the Leaders wear now?